Dreams of the number one: the unit in which your life asks what it means to be one

 Astrological note: The dream of heavy loneliness often arrives during tense transits of Saturn through the 11th or 7th house, during its aspects to Venus, and during periods of Pluto touching your Moon.
 Capricorns, Libras, and Aquarians recognize this dream especially precisely.
 If Saturn is now touching your Venus — the Inner Child shows the deficit of those close, and the dream conveys this through an empty space in which the digit one sounds more painfully than it should.

-You dream of a scene where you are leader: walking first in a column, standing on stage under number one, your team, your project, your voice go first.
+You dream of a scene where you are the leader: walking first in a column, standing on stage under number one, your team, your project, your voice going first.
 The digit one on a board, in a queue, in a competition.
-In the body — a particular gathered feeling: I am now on the leading edge, and this is my place.
+A particular gathered feeling lives in the body: I am now on the leading edge, and this is my place.

-Your Warrior speaks here — the part that knows how to take responsibility and to be in the role of the first without panic.
-It comes when in your reality a role of leadership has ripened or is already underway: you are responsible for a project, an initiative, a direction, a family, a community.
-The Warrior shows: to be first is not necessarily about vanity; it is about the responsibility to stand on the leading edge and make decisions.
+This flag is carried by your Warrior — the part that knows how to take responsibility and to be in the role of the first without panic.
+It comes when, in your reality, a role of leadership has ripened or is already underway: you are responsible for a project, an initiative, a direction, a family, a community.
+The Warrior shows you that to be first is not necessarily about vanity; it is about the responsibility of standing on the leading edge and making decisions.

-If the first place is earned — you have a real result, and it is worth accepting it without false modesty.
-If you find yourself ahead for the first time — you are growing into a new role, and it is worth giving yourself time to get used to it.
-If others walk behind — you bear responsibility for their path, and it is worth treating this seriously.
-If you are afraid to be first — this is normal on the threshold of a new role; fear does not cancel your fitness.
+If the first place is earned, you have a real result — accept it without false modesty.
+If you find yourself ahead for the first time, you are growing into a new role — give yourself time to get used to it.
+If others walk behind you, you bear responsibility for their path — treat this seriously.
+If you are afraid to be first, this is normal on the threshold of a new role; fear does not cancel your fitness.
 What such firstness sometimes signals, on the larger scale, is after the end, a new world.

 Ask yourself: “In which area of my life am I now the ‘unit,’ the one who walks ahead — and do I allow myself to accept this role without the habitual ‘why exactly me?'”